HIS8123 : Oral History and Public History

 Aims

-The course aims to introduce students to the theory and practice of oral history in the wider context of public history.
-It will aim to provide students with the skills necessary to conduct, record and edit an audio oral history interview to current broadcast and archive standards.
+This course introduces students to the theory and practice of oral history in the wider context of public history.
+It equips students with the skills necessary to conduct, record, and edit an audio oral history interview to current broadcast and archive standards.

 Outline Of Syllabus

-Building on Newcastle University’s research strength through the Oral History Collective, this module will introduce students to the theory and ethics of oral history and its use in public history.
-Students will gain an understanding of a range of current theories within oral history, including:
+Building on Newcastle University’s research strength through the Oral History Collective, this module introduces students to the theory and ethics of oral history and its use in public history.
+Students will gain an understanding of a range of current theories and concepts within oral history, including:

-• the relationship between individual narratives, group narratives and public memory
+- The relationship between individual accounts, group narratives, and public memory;

-Two-hour sessions weekly delivered: a mix of seminars, practical workshops and drop-in sessions.
+Teaching sessions include lectures, seminars, practical workshops, and drop-in sessions.

 Teaching Methods